neilbrown/edlib/README.md

   absolute.
 - a “z” value which indicates display priority with respect to siblings.
-When siblings overlap, the sibling with the higher “z” value will be draw “over” siblings with a lower “z” value, including all the children of that sibling (independent of their z value).
+When siblings overlap, the sibling with the higher “z” value will be drawn “over” siblings with a lower “z” value, including all the children of that sibling (independent of their z value).
 - a selected child referred to as the “focus”.
 Keyboard input at a display is forwarded down the chain of focus links until it reaches